 - Accessing a near real-time feed of vital signs in Google Glass;

 - Calling up images and other patient data by clinicians from anywhere in the hospital;

 - Giving clinicians the ability to view the patient in the recovery room after surgery;

 - Conducting live, first-person point-of-view videoconferences with other surgeons or medical personnel; and

 - Recording surgeries from a first-person point-of-view for training purposes.

 Philips officials say the Philips Digital Accelerator Lab underlines Philips' commitment to developing innovative solutions across the care continuum, to improve patient outcomes, provide better value and expand access to care.
 Today, Philips offers a comprehensive portfolio of patient monitoring solutions ranging from bedside monitors to wearable patient monitors, combined with clinical decision support tools and mobile applications to provide immediate access to centrally held patient data.
 More than 190 million patients are monitored each year with Philips' patient monitors.

-Topics: Electronic Health Records, Mobile/Wireless, Quality and Safety, Philips Healthcare, Clinical Decision Support (CDS)
+Topics: Electronic Health Records, Mobile, Quality and Safety, Philips Healthcare, Clinical Decision Support (CDS)